Frequently Asked Questions

 7. Wellings Capital receives your funds and deploys the funds to carefully vetted investments.

-8. Assuming distributions are available and you have not opted into the Distribution Reinvestment Plan (DRIP) for Wellings Evergreen Income Fund, you will receive monthly distributions at least 3-6 months following your commitment.
+8. Assuming distributions are available and you have not opted into the Distribution Reinvestment Plan (DRIP) for Wellings Evergreen Income Fund, you can expect to receive your first distribution within 3-6 months following your commitment.

 • The Wellings Growth Fund II is a closed-end fund that generally does not offer liquidity to investors.
 However, we do allow for investors to seek out a third-party sale of their investment.
 There is no guarantee that investors will be able to find a suitable third-party.